firstcontributions/first-contributions/additional-material/git_workflow_scenarios/additional-material.md

 > Take these steps if you want to undo/reset a local commit.

 ### [Useful Links](Useful-links-for-further-learning.md)
-This document is dedicated to all the blog posts, helpful sites, tips and tricks websites that makes our lives easier.
+This document is dedicated to all the blog posts, helpful sites, tips and tricks websites that makes our lives smoother.
 That we refer to for all our needs, be it a beginner or an expert.
 This page should act as an index of all those useful links that would help everybody who is new in the open-source domain or someone who wants to learn more.